-Select the network, and click Connect.
-Then input the password as displayed on your phone (making any other changes as required) and the connection will establish after a moment.
-Here’s what we found from this option:
+- Input the password as displayed on your phone (making any other changes as required) to establish the connection.

 - Speed: 10Mbps download, 4.45Mbps upload, with an average ping of 55ms.

 - Battery Impact: As with Bluetooth tethering, heavy use reduced battery by around five percent in 10 minutes.
-Standard usage seems to be better with Wi-Fi tethering, however, and could potentially last around 5-6 hours.
+Standard usage seems better with Wi-Fi tethering, however, and could potentially last around 5-6 hours.